 We already get too many emails.
 Sending the holiday message via email just adds to the list of unread items sitting in our inbox.
 Of course, it’s from the CEO, so people will read it, but that doesn’t make it special.

 Aren’t you excited when you get a card or letter in the mail?
 Snail mail has become so rare that it’s special and often a welcomed surprise.
-Mailing the letter to the home in a festive envelope is a great way to capture your employees’ attention and ensure the memo is read.
+Mailing the letter to the home in a festive envelope is a great way to capture your employees’ attention, spark a little joy, and ensure the memo is read.

 If you did a good job writing it, you might even end up on the fridge!